cotarr/collab-frontend/README.md

 In the case of the collab-frontend web server, the original oauth2 workflow involving user password entry, authorization code, and access token is handled by the passport-oauth2 strategy as configured in the `server/auth/passport-config.js` file.
-For compatibililty with refresh tokens, the passport callback function will extract the access token expiration time and store it in the session so it can be used independently to handle refresh tokens.
+For compatibility with refresh tokens, the passport callback function will extract the access token expiration time and store it in the session so it can be used independently to handle refresh tokens.